 P141K utilizes a school-created assessment called the Reading Development Inventory to measure pre-literacy skills through early phonics.
-This work is extending using the EngageNY literacy skills strand, which incorporates phonics, fluency, vocabulary and comprehension strategies for students.
+Reading instruction is highly individualized and focused, based on the assessment.
+This work is extended using the EngageNY literacy skills strand, which incorporates phonics, fluency, vocabulary and comprehension strategies for students.

 ELA Listening and Learning

 P141K uses a school-developed curriculum to present access to grade-level ELA standards.
 Students engage in structured whole-group and small-group lessons that make connections between the curriculum skills and student experiences.
 Students are exposed to fluent grade-level texts read aloud as well as text at student reading developmental levels.

 P141K uses a curriculum aligned to New York Next Generation Learning Standards and the Dynamic Learning Maps Essential Elements.
 Teachers utilize texts to provide real-world context for math skills.
 In addition, Generation Genius is used as a supplemental resource to go along with our Math curriculum.

 P141K uses the Five-E model to present science content.
 Students Engage, Explore, Explain, Elaborate, and Evaluate using hands-on activities, videos and text.
 Units are aligned to New York Next Generation Science Standards and draw on units from Discovery Education.
 In addition, Generation Genius is used as a supplemental resource to go along with our Science curriculum.